Makes No Difference

 1/9/20134 min read

-You know when you have a feeling the movie you’re about to watch is going to be important to you in some way; by something you’ll discover in it, regardless of the fact you already know the story.
-There’s a hidden gem in it, and you need to see it, hear it, read it, at the specific time in your life when that specific message needs to be received by you.
+Have you ever felt that a movie, TV show, or book you’re about to watch/read will be important to you in some way—something you'll discover within it—despite already knowing the story?
+There's a hidden gem in it, and you need to see, hear, or read it at the specific time in your life when that message is meant for you.

-I was supposed to watch this movie 6 or 7 times in 4 different cities around the globe, and every time I was about to watch it, something happened to make it impossible, or move me from it; thus I figured, I wasn’t ready.
+I was supposed to watch Anna Karenina six or seven times in four different cities around the globe, and every time I was about to watch it, something would happen to prevent me from it.
+Time, circumstance, you name it.
+I figured I wasn’t ready.

-There is a specific emotion you have to be in to see certain things at a specific time, to realize something.
-Isn’t life grand, how that happens?
-And isn’t it scary how sometimes, or more often than sometimes - life is pretty damn predetermined, and there’s this whole scenario brewing for you to receive later on while you dwell on mundane things in the present, which won’t even matter to you in the grand scheme of things.
+There’s a specific emotion you need to be in to see certain things at a particular time, to realize something.
+Isn't life grand, how that happens?
+And isn't it scary how, sometimes—or more often than not—life feels pretty damn predetermined, with a whole scenario brewing for you to receive later on, while you dwell on mundane things in the present that won’t even matter in the grand scheme of things.

-Aside from the fact this movie visually gave me more orgasms than the real living person - from the theater stages developing into the movement or movements metamorphosing into the theater stage; from choreographed office scenes to the subliminal costumes you want to take and obliviously wear in present times regardless of laughs, the pain and frustrations Keira Knightly so realistically and painfully transformed onto me; the story.
+Aside from the fact that this movie visually gave me more orgasms than real, living person—from the theater stages evolving into movements, to those movements metamorphosing back into the theater stage; from choreographed office scenes to the subliminal costumes you’d want to take and wear in the present day without caring about the laughs—they all came together with the pain and frustrations that Keira Knightley so realistically and painfully brought to life for me.
+And then, there’s the story.

 We all know the story.
-It’s been told and made for screen dozens of times.
-And that’s exactly my fascination with it.
-How universal it is.
-How it can be written in 1870’s and get every single emotion relatable to every single human being of any period or place on this planet.
+It’s been told and adapted for the screen dozens of times.
+And that’s exactly what fascinates me about it—how universal it is.
+How something written in the 1870s can evoke emotions that are relatable to every human being, regardless of time or place on this planet.

 Fidelity, jealousy, passion, lust.
-I wondered what Joe Wright thought he can bring to this adaptation that’s been done gazillions of times before I went to see it, but Joe delivers.
-Joe delivers with stages, choreography, an unexpected but phenomenal cast.
+I wondered what Joe Wright thought he could bring to this adaptation, which has been done a gazillion times before, but Joe delivers.
+He delivers with stages, choreography, and an unexpected yet phenomenal cast.

 The story.
 The one we read, watched, and lived (minus the train part, bless).